dandouglas/ng-rollbar/README.md

 ng-rollbar
 ==========

+[Rollbar](https://rollbar.com/) integration for [AngularJS](https://angularjs.org/)

-This is a fork of ng-rollbar by [tandibar](https://github.com/tandibar).
+Please not this is a fork of [ng-rollbar](https://github.com/tandibar/ng-rollbar.git) by [tandibar](https://github.com/tandibar).
 This fork contains a decorator of Angular's $log function which logs errors to the console as well as sends them to configured Rollbar account.

-[Rollbar](https://rollbar.com/) integration for [AngularJS](https://angularjs.org/)

 Installation
 ------------